tfulton/paypal-jsv4-postman/README.md

 ## Authorize the Order
-Using the order.id or HATEOS authorization link from the 'execute' call above, we next build our order-authorization call.
+We next build our 'authorize order' call.
 Specifically:

 1. Use 'Auth Order' operation in the left hand navigation pane.
 1. Build the [authorize order URI](https://developer.paypal.com/docs/api/payments/#order_authorize).
 Replace the {order_id} URI parameter with your order.id from the 'execute' call above.
 You can also use the HATEOS 'authorization' link provided in the execute response body above.
 1. Build the JSON request body.
 In the Postman collection example, you can use the existing JSON and replace the 'amount' related values as appropriate.

 ** Response **
-If successful, your authorization response will contain a JSON payload similar to below.
-Use 'id' to capture the authorization later in the next section.
-Additionally, you can use the HATEOS links provided in the response payload 'links' section to help build your capture URI later:
+If successful, your authorization response will contain a JSON payload similar to below:

 ```json
 {